 Here in the Peruvian altiplano, or high plains desert, indigenous radio fields comprise both the social and geospatial networks of people and places where community radio content is created, produced, listened to and discussed.
 When imbricated in social movements, these Andean radio fields become site of identity formation and political strategy.
 Bessire and Fisher have examined recent renewal in anthropological concern with radio fields, noting that “radio’s rugged and inexpensive materialities have become invested with new import in the many places where topography, poverty, or political oppression limits access to web connectivity, computers, or electricity” (Bessire and Fisher 2013:364).

-Below, Aymaras sift crops while listening to the radio during an afternoon of work on Chucuito Peninsula, Puno region.
+Below, Aymaras sift crops in the early afternoon while listening to the radio.

 Culturally, the Aymara see their landscape as animate, having a willful presence, known as Pachamama, who is both embedded in the landscape and transcendent.
 Within communities, many other Earth Beings reside (De La Cadena 2015).